AWARD WINNING RAW DOG FOOD & DOG SUPPLEMENTS

 Visit the vet

 As stated earlier, dog itching is commonly caused by parasites, allergies, or certain health conditions.
-For this reason, visiting your vet is a good first step in figuring out exactly what ails your canine pal, and will help to either identify or rule out any potential health issues that might be causing them to feel so uncomfortable.
+For this reason, visiting your vet is a good first step in figuring out exactly what ails your canine pal and will help to either identify or rule out any potential health issues that might be causing them to feel so uncomfortable.

 Change their diet

-Food intolerances are a common culprit when it comes to skin irritation, especially if your dog is on a high carbohydrate, kibble based diet.
+Food intolerances are a common culprit when it comes to skin irritation, especially if your dog is on a high carbohydrate, kibble-based diet.
 Many dry foods contain the common ingredients that are known to cause intolerances (gluten, grains, soy, etc.), so a diet change could be the key to helping your itchy dog feel better.

 Natural remedies

 Certain natural topical remedies and supplements for itchy skin can be helpful for your dog as well.
-It’s important to make sure they’re safe for canines, though, as many natural substances that are helpful to humans can be toxic to dogs.
+It’s important to make sure they’re safe for canines, though, as some natural substances that are helpful to humans can be toxic to dogs.

-Some safe options include: Calendula, which has powerful anti-bacterial and anti-inflammatory properties, baking soda, which acts as an acid neutralizer and soothes inflammation, and aloe vera (fresh from the leaf) for its regenerative properties.
-Natural dietary supplements can also help, as they work to resolve allergies and intolerances at the root: your dog’s gut.
-ProDog Protect is an excellent example of this, as is ProDog’s Colostrum supplement.
-An itchy dog shampoo made from natural ingredients like this one can also help to bring some much-needed relief.
+Some safe options include: Calendula, which has powerful anti-bacterial and anti-inflammatory properties, baking soda, which acts as an acid neutraliser and soothes inflammation, and aloe vera (fresh from the leaf) for its regenerative properties.

 Management measures